-Past work on DRAM refresh focuses on hardware principles, such as refresh methods (mostly in patents), power enhancements, fault tolerance support or discharge monitoring [3]-[7], [17], [22].
+Past work on DRAM refresh focuses on hardware principles, such as refresh methods (mostly in patents), power enhancements, fault tolerance support or discharge monitoring [4, 5, 17, 7, 3, 6, 22.
 One exception is the work by Moshnyaga et al. that utilizes operating system facilities to trade off DRAM vs. flash storage to mitigate current differences in access latencies, bandwidth and power consumption [13].
 In contrast to our work, theirs does not address refresh side-effects on predictability.
 Our work is rather in the spirit of prior work on increasing the predictability of hardware peripherals for real-time software, such as bus-level I/O transaction control [18].
+Another related work called RAPID [23] proposes retention-aware placement in DRAM, a novel software approach that can exploit off-theshelf DRAMs to reduce refresh power to vanishingly small levels approaching non-volatile memory.
+However, this method is not designed to address the predictability problem of realtime systems.
 Predator [1] is a predictable SDRAM memory controller using a hardwarebased approach to achieve a guaranteed lower bound on efficiency and an upper bound on the latency in the presence of SDRAM refreshes and multiple users sharing the same SDRAM.
 In contrast, our approach is fully software based and succeeds in completely eliminating the unpredictability due to DRAM refreshes.
-Predator was motivated by a lack of predictability of a soft real-time application area in the multi-media domain, namely real-time processing for highdefinition television during decoding but is applicable to hard real-time as well, just as are our methods.
+Predator was motivated by a lack of predictability of a soft real-time application area in the multi-media domain, namely real-time processing for high-definition television during decoding but is applicable to hard real-time as well, just as are our methods.